Eppo-exp/sdk-test-data/package-testing/sdk-test-runner/README.md

 1. An **SDK relay server**.
 This is a REST server running at `localhost:4000` resonding to the [Asssignment and Bandit Request API](#sdk-relay-server)
    1. OR, an **SDK relay client**.
 This is a client application that connects to the SDK test runner via `socket.io` and responses to [Assignment requests](#sdk-relay-client)
+2. Launch Script:
+   1. A `build-and-run-<platform>.sh` file which fully configures the environment then initiates a [build and run of the relay server application](#build-and-runsh) **using the specified version of the SDK package**. <platform> is one of `linux`, `macos`, or `windows`.
-2. A `build-and-run.sh` file which, given a properly configured environment, [builds the SDK Relay Server application](#build-and-runsh) **using the specified version of the SDK package**.
+   2. OR, a `build-and-run.sh` file which can configure the environment based on the env variable, `PLATFORM` and then initiate a [build and run of the relay server application](#build-and-runsh) **using the specified version of the SDK package**.
+   3. OR, a `docker-run.sh` file which builds and runs a docker container running the SDK relay app

 The following are key components derived from above which allow for convenient and consistent dev-ops.